realm/realm-js/CONTRIBUTING.md

 Testing is important, and in `tests/js/realm-tests.js` you can add the tests you need.

-Note: If your new API and/or test cases are not getting picked up when running the Android or iOS tests, remove the corresponding installed package from react-test-app and try again.
+Note: If your new API and/or test cases are not getting picked up when running the Android or iOS tests, remove the corresponding installed package from ReactTestApp and try again.

 ```
-rm -rf  tests/react-test-app/node_modules/realm
+rm -rf  tests/ReactTestApp/node_modules/realm
-rm -rf  tests/react-test-app/node_modules/realm-tests
+rm -rf  tests/ReactTestApp/node_modules/realm-tests
 ```

 #### Wrap the function